YumengggZhang/Contrast2NonContrast/README.md

 # Contrast2NonContrast

 This package is for generating 3d non-contrast cardiac CT images from contrast CTs.
+This package only accept dicom or nifty image format

 In jupyter notebook:
 ```